News Explorer

 4. Tap on the Add Folder button.

-5. The new folder will be added to the database, and can be used next time you add or manage subscriptions.
+5. The new folder will be added to the database, and can be used next time you add or manage feeds.

 • Move a folder:

-1. Tap on the ••• icon on top of the subscriptions list.
+1. Tap on the ••• icon on top of the feeds list.

 2. Tap on Edit Feeds in the menu.

-3. The subscription list is shown in edit modus, with on the right side of each subscription a drag icon.
+3. The feeds list is shown in edit modus, with on the right side of each folder and feed a drag icon.

-4. Tap and hold down on this icon next to the subscription you'd like to move.
+4. Tap and hold down on this icon next to the folder you'd like to move.

 • Delete a folder:

-1. Tap on the ••• icon on top of the subscriptions list.
+1. Tap on the ••• icon on top of the feeds list.

-In the tvOS version of News Explorer, you have following folder and subscription management options:
+In the tvOS version of News Explorer, you have following folder and feed management options:

 • Add a new folder:

-1. Select the subscription you'd like to move in the feed subscriptions list and select it again on the remote to activate a menu.
+1. Select the feed you'd like to move in the feeds list and select it again on the remote to activate a menu.

 2. Choose Move….

-3. Select the folder where you'd like to move the subscription to.
+3. Select the folder where you'd like to move the feed to.

 macOS